anki-geo/ultimate-geography/README.md

 1. Open Anki on your computer, go to the _Tools_ menu and select _Add-ons_.
 1. In the dialog box, click on _Get Add-ons..._ and paste in the code provided on [this page](https://ankiweb.net/shared/info/1788670778).
-1. Click on _OK_ to download the add-on, and then restart Anki.
+1. Click on _OK_ to install the add-on, and then restart Anki.

 You're now ready to install _Ultimate Geography_:

 1. Go to the **[_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases)**.
 1. In the latest release's _Downloads_ section, download the ZIP archive of the version of the deck you'd like to use.
-You can choose between [a standard and an extended version](#features) in [a number of languages](#ultimate-geography) -- for instance, if you're after the standard German deck, download `Ultimate_Geography_v[...]_DE.zip`.
+You can choose between [a standard and an extended version](#features) in a number of [languages](#ultimate-geography) -- for instance, if you're after the standard German deck, download `Ultimate_Geography_v[...]_DE.zip`.
 1. Extract the content of the archive on your computer.
 1. Open Anki and make sure your devices are all synchronised.
 1. In the _File_ menu, select _CrowdAnki: Import from disk_.
-1. Browse for and select the folder you extracted from the archive, which should contain the deck's JSON file and `media` folder -- e.g. `Ultimate Geography [DE]`.
+1. Browse for and select the folder you extracted from the archive, which contains the deck's JSON file and `media` folder -- e.g. `Ultimate Geography [DE]`.
-1. Don't change anything in the _CrowdAnki Import Settings_ dialog box that opens -- just press _OK_ to perform the import.
+1. Don't change anything in the _CrowdAnki Import Settings_ dialog box that opens -- just press _OK_ to start the import.
 A dialog box should then confirm that the import was successful.

-To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository).
+👉 To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository).

 ## Upgrading